nevmenandr/vindolanda/manuscript.md

 ## Introduction

 This document presents a typeface that reproduces the appearance of the Roman cursive in its ancient version.
-It is modeled on the letters read on wooden tablets found during excavations in `Vindolanda`{.lightblue}:
+It is modeled on the letters read on wooden tablets found during excavations in `Vindolanda`{.lightblue} [@isbn:9781873136874]:

 > The anaerobic conditions at the Roman fort of Vindolanda, close to Hadrian's Wall in northern Britain, have famously preserved a variety of finds made of organic materials, including wooden writing tablets and a pair of leather boxing gloves.
 [@doi:10.15184/aqy.2023.11]